curlycuckoo/Mini-Project-SCP-Foundation/README.md

 # Secure Contain Protect_SCP
-### This is a mini webscraping project to obtain information on SCP Foundation, including Series number, name and obeject class.
-And visualize obejct class in a countplot.
+### This is a mini webscraping project to obtain information on SCP Foundation, including Series number, name and object class.
+And visualize object class in a countplot.

  The SCP Foundation is a fictional organization documented by the web-based collaborative-fiction project of the same name.
 The SCP object is then assigned an "object class" (for example, "Euclid" or "Keter") based on the difficulty of containing it.